 Nick received a bachelor's degree in Entrepreneurship and Marketing Management from Syracuse University, and completed his master's degree at the Harvard Graduate School of Education, where he took an active role in growing the presence of education innovation on Harvard's campus.
 Outside of his work, Nick loves travel and Italian food, and excels at non-sports such as darts and foosball.

-Jeremiah is a passionate educator and math enthusiast, who is dedicated to fighting for equity and social justice through education and exposure to new opportunities.
+Jeremiah is a driven entrepreneur, educator, and math enthusiast, who is dedicated to fighting for equity and social justice through education and exposure.
 Jeremiah earned his undergraduate degree in Economics from Brown University.
-After graduating, he moved to Oakland, California where he taught Algebra 1, Algebra 2, and Geometry at Leadership Public Schools in East Oakland.
-While teaching, he earned his Masters in Urban Education from Loyola Marymount University, where he completed his thesis project on institutional grading practices and alternative metrics to grading in the Oakland Public Schools.
+After graduating he joined the Teach For America Corps and taught Algebra 1, Algebra 2, and Geometry at Leadership Public Schools in East Oakland.
+While teaching, he earned his Masters in Urban Education & Policy, where he completed his thesis project on institutional grading practices and alternative metrics to grading in the Oakland Public Schools.

-He now serves as the Associate Director of Programs for Learn Fresh Education Co. and is driven, everyday, to make math and learning more relevant and fun for students.
+He now serves as the Director of Programs and Content for Learn Fresh Education Co. and is driven, everyday, to transform the way people view academic content and make math and learning more relevant and engaging for students across the country.
 Outside of work, you’ll find Jeremiah eating his way through any city he’s in, cooking, watching travel shows that integrate cooking, playing pickup basketball, writing free verse poetry, running [half] marathons, and listening to engaging podcasts--all in a day’s work.

 Stephanie is an inspired young professional committed to the pursuit of equitable education for all.
 A Loyola University of Chicago graduate, she has completed a year of service with AmeriCorps as a Denver Math Fellow.
 As Associate Director of Finance and Logistics for Learn Fresh, she will use her experience teaching Math Intervention within Denver Public Schools to empower families playing NBA Math Hoops across the country.
 Her hobbies include world dance, cupcake baking, and live music.